martin3141/slipmat_paper/README.md

 Place these scripts in a folder at the root level of the BIDS data folder, eg same level as dataset_description.json.

 Note that FSL BET followed by FSL FAST must be run on each sub-??_T1w.nii.gz file for these scripts to work.
-Following commands were used:
+Following commands were used for each T1 dataset:

 `bet sub-??_T1w.nii.gz T1_brain -B`